 How I Got Stuck With $500k in Student Debt

 Five hundred thousand dollars.
 Half a million.
 The number is so ridiculous that it loses its meaning – like saying a word over and over again until it has no frame of reference.
 But the number is likely a little bigger than that now, with all the continually compounding interest on my student loans.
-Half of that amount is “private” loans not guaranteed by the federal government, and half is subsidized and unsubsidized federal loans.
+Half of that amount comes in the form of “private” loans not guaranteed by the federal government.
+Subsidized and unsubsidized federal loans make up the other half.
 All of it is unfathomable and seemingly insurmountable.
-At this point, more than half of my student debt is compounded interest.
+At this point, more than half of the student debt I owe is compounded interest.

 Even having lowered my overhead dramatically by moving onto my boat, I am unable to afford the approximately $4,000 per month in payments that will last for another 30 years.